 The hopper lid switch is located on the right side inside the hopper.
 It senses whether the hopper lid is open and displays an icon on the wall control and will turn off the feed motor.

-13. Igniter (Heating Element)
+13. Igniter

 The igniter is mounted on the base of the firepot.
-Combustion air travels over the red hot igniter creating super heated air that ignites the pellets or other fuels.
+Combustion air travels over the red hot igniter creating super heated air that ignites the pellets.

 14. Low Fuel Indicator